There are 3 types of Contracts in ServiceTrade: Default Contracts, Company Contracts, and Addendum Contracts.

 (To create new Contracts and view existing Contracts, hover over "Customers", and click " Service Contracts".
 The next page that loads will be the Contracts page.
 You can search and filter this list to find existing Contracts in the system.)

 This is the Default Contract page.
-(Notice that the Required Fields are marked with a red asterisks.)
+(Note that fields marked with a red asterisk are required.)
 The Required Fields for Default Contracts are:

 - Contract Name: the searchable name for the Contract you are creating.